kwaschny/unwanted-twitch/tests/acceptance-tests.md

 4. Click on "Import" and select the previously saved file from disk.
 - [ ] An alert appears informing about the operation state.
 - [ ] All items reappear in their corresponding group.

+## Test Case: Switching storage mode works
+1. Open the Blacklist management and disable "Synchronize Blacklist via Cloud" by unchecking it.
+2. Make sure there are items stored, i.e. add some items in each group.
+3. Click on the "Save" button and reopen the Blacklist management afterwards.
+- [ ] All items are still present.
+(You may also observe the "bytes used" statistics in the top right corner.)